-We offer after school programs for the Poudre and Thompson School Districts.
+We offer after school programs for schools in the Poudre School District.

 Formats can vary to meet the needs of your school and families, though a